igorantun/deskplug/README.md

 ## Usage
 >WIP

 After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.
+Then run `npm start` to start it.

 ## License